edabrowska/el_passion_psd/README.md

 ## Fetching data

 When server-rendering, the server can fetch data and send already pre-filled HTML to the client.
 For an example of how to do that, see `pages/about.js`.
 Of course you're still free to fetch on client side.

+## Storybook

+[Storybook](https://storybook.js.org/) is a UI development environment, which also can serve as styleguide.

+Run `$ npm run storybook` to start the development mode - the Storybook will be available at [localhost:9001](http://localhost:9001/)

+To build a static HTML version (to deploy as a styleguide perhaps), run `$ npm run storybook:build`.
+Note that [because reasons](https://github.com/zeit/next.js/issues/1788#issuecomment-322843264) the assets from the `static` directory will not be available in static HTML build.

 ## Commiting & changelog